Ship Car To Quebec

 - Get the battery up to a full charge, and switch off the alarm systems to prevent it from draining during transit.

-- Remove personal items from the auto, and take down any external fixtures that may be protruding.
+- Remove personal items from the auto, and remove any external fixtures protruding.

-- Finally, give it a thorough scrubbing and vacuuming, so that it’s prepared to undergo inspection at the border.
+- Finally, thoroughly scrub and vacuum it so that it’s prepared to undergo inspection at the border.

 Select Delivery Styles.

 You’ll have the choice between roll-on/roll-off and container moving.
-The former is a form of open method, where autos sit directly aboard the carrier and are simply driven on or off.
-This is the most popular choice, as it mixes cost-efficiency with excellent reliability and safety.
+The former is an open method, where autos sit directly aboard the carrier and are driven on or off.
+This is the most popular choice, combining cost-efficiency with excellent reliability and safety.

 The container method is not without its own merits, however.
-By placing it in cargo containers, they are offered unparalleled levels of protection from the elements and other risk factors.
+Placing it in cargo containers offers unparalleled levels of protection from the elements and other risk factors.
 This is a popular choice for those with particularly valuable vehicles – especially antiques.

 You have a choice between two delivery and pickup schedules.
 With door-to-door from Canada Post, you may have your package picked up at your door and delivered anywhere.
-Terminal-to-terminal can save you money if you would rather leave your automobile at the terminal of departure and retrieve it at the terminal of arrival.
+Terminal-to-terminal can save you money if you would instead leave your automobile at the departure terminal and retrieve it at the arrival terminal.

 Rules and Regulations at Customs.